Colin Quinn: One-man shows

 Quinn made his Broadway debut in 1998 in a one-man show, Colin Quinn: An Irish Wake, co-written with Lou DiMaggio.
 The show reflected Quinn's upbringing within the Irish-American community of Brooklyn; it was set at a wake in 1976, with Quinn portraying family members and acquaintances who show up for the event.

 In 2009, Quinn premiered his second one-man show, My Two Cents, which covers the economic crumbling of the American empire.

 In 2010, Quinn premiered his third one-man show Colin Quinn Long Story Short on Broadway, directed by Jerry Seinfeld.
 The show covered world history from prehistoric times to the present, offering satirical takes on the rise and fall of various world empires.
 Quinn recorded a special performance of the show that aired on HBO on April 9, 2011.
 A Brazilian version of the show featuring comedian Bruno Motta has the title 1 Milhao de Anos em 1 Hora ("1 Million Years in 1 Hour").

 In 2013, Quinn premiered another one-man show on historical themes, Unconstitutional, which covers the United States Constitution, its creation, and its impact on the American psyche.

 Quinn starred in his fifth one-man show, The New York Story, in July and August 2015 at the Cherry Lane Theatre.
 The show was based upon the experiences chronicled in his book, The Coloring Book: A Comedian Solves Race Relations in America.
 It delves into his growing up in the ethnically diverse Park Slope neighborhood of Brooklyn and how it has changed over the years into its current state.
 Seinfeld, who directed Long Story Short, returned as director.

 In early 2019, Quinn premiered his sixth one-man show, Red State Blue State, at the Minetta Lane Theatre.
 The show explored contemporary politics in the United States on both sides of the primary political spectrum.

 In 2020, Quinn released his second book, Overstated: A Coast-to-Coast Roast of the 50 States, and directed the HBO Max comedy special Colin Quinn & Friends: A Parking Lot Comedy Show.

 Personal life

-In conversation with Judd Apatow in 2015 for the David Lynch Foundation Trainwreck tour, Quinn said he had been practicing Transcendental Meditation for five years.
+Quinn stopped drinking in the early 1980s after several bad experiences with alcohol, including blackouts and arrests.

-On February 14, 2018, Quinn suffered a heart attack in New York.
-On Twitter several days later, he said he was doing well but if he dropped dead "you would see a funeral like Al Capone!"
+On February 14, 2018, he suffered a heart attack in New York.
+He recovered a few days later.

 On June 8, 2019, Quinn married Late Night with Seth Meyers producer Jen Sochko.